K5rovski/MultiGame/README.md

              CheckDelete(SelektiranOne,SelektiranTwo); // ako se ednakvi teksturite napravi selecttwo i izbrisi two }
 ```
 if only the first selection is made this sets the second selection,changes its direction,
-         also checking to seee if the two selections are the same.
+also checking to see if the two selections are the same.

 ```csharp
          // Kvadrat.cs
          public void ChangeDirection() {